 Instead of the large incisions used in traditional surgery, the da Vinci System uses small incisions that allow the surgeon to insert miniature instruments and a tiny high-definition, three-dimensional camera into a patient’s body.
 Seated at the da Vinci console, your surgeon views a magnified high-resolution, 3-D image of the surgical site.

 Your surgeon uses the console’s hand controls to guide the robotic arms which hold a full range of surgical instruments.
 State-of-the-art robotic and computer technology converts the surgeon’s large hand movements into precise small movements, resulting in tremendous dexterity.
 The robotic “wrists” can rotate a full 360 degrees, enabling your surgeon to control the miniature surgical i

 nstruments with unprecedented accuracy, flexibility and range of motion.
 The da Vinci System requires that every surgical maneuver be performed with direct control by your surgeon – the machine cannot move on its own.

-Boulder Community is the only hospital in Boulder County to use this next-generation technology to perform minimally invasive procedures, including
+Boulder Community Health uses this next-generation technology to perform minimally invasive procedures, including

 What is minimally invasive surgery (MIS)?